kora-projects/kora-docs/mkdocs/blog/en/kora-save-money-and-time.md

 ---

-## Faster Compiler Feedback Reduces Expensive Runtime Discovery
+## Faster Compiler Feedback Reduces Expensive Runtime Discovery { #compiler-feedback }

 A dependency graph error caught at runtime costs more than one caught during compilation.